todogroup/ospology/ospo-book/content/en/06-chapter.md

 ### Policy and Funding Initiatives
 `🏛 Social-Gov-Oriented`

-The possibility of the EU mandating open source as a requirement for Horizon funding suggests a growing recognition of the value of OSS at the policy level.
-There is an ongoing discussion on strategic funding models, like the German sovereign tech fund, and the potential for government roles in supporting OSS.
+The possibility of the EU mandating open source as a requirement for Horizon funding suggests a growing recognition of the value of open source at the policy level.
+There is an ongoing discussion on strategic funding models, like the German sovereign tech fund, and the potential for government roles in supporting open source.

 ### Challenges in OSS Sustainability
 `📈 Business-Oriented`